Course Details

 Please click here for information on funding and scholarships.

-Graduates of this course are in high demand by major Irish and multinational companies for employment as chemical/process/project engineers in a wide range of process industries: pharmaceutical, chemical and biochemical, oil and gas, healthcare, food and drink, water, consumer goods etc..
-Graduates have been employed also by companies making equipment or components for the process, biomedical or IT industries.
-There is also opportunity for graduates to pursue research Master and PhD.
+Graduates of this course are in high demand by major Irish and multinational companies for employment as chemical/process/project engineers in a wide range of process industries such as pharmaceutical, chemical and biochemical, oil and gas, healthcare, food and drink, water, and consumer goods.
+Graduates have been employed also by companies making equipment or components for processes and the biomedical and IT industries.
+Graduates may also pursue a research Masters or PhD degree in Chemical Engineering.